Exterior Painting

 Michigan’s weather is harsh on exterior wood structures.
 For this reason, we do not wash wood under high pressure!

 Grills, lawn, and patio furniture are removed from the worksite.
 Hanging planters and chains are taken down.
 Spiderwebs are swept away and grime is washed off of the pergola.
 Next, the structure is scraped and old loose paint is knocked off and disposed of.
 Next, drop cloths are laid down to protect pavers, decking, concrete flat-work, and landscaping from stray paint.
-All bare wood is spot-primed with oil.
-Next, we prime the structure.
+All bare wood is spot-primed.
+Next, we prime the entire structure.
 Finally, we apply two coats of high quality exterior paint to the pergola.

 After the work has been inspected, we tear down the site and put everything back to where it was.